zhi-g/sublime-ensime/README.md

 After the server is ready, a message will appear in the left-hand corner of the status bar.
 It will read either `ENSIME` if the currently opened file belongs to the active Ensime project or `ensime` if it doesn't.
 Keep an eye on this message - it's an indicator of things going well.

-Note that Ensime will not compile the project for you.
-Use one of the established build tools (Ant, Maven, SBT, etc) to do that.

 ## Contacts